Data can be "distributed" (spread out) in different ways.

 The Standard Deviation is a measure of how spread out numbers are (read that page for details on how to calculate it).

-When you calculate the standard deviation of your data, you will find that (generally):
+When we calculate the standard deviation we find that generally:

 68% of values are within

 Example: 95% of students at school are between 1.1m and 1.7m tall.